ornlneutronimaging/ImagingReso/documentation/source/tutorial.rst

 10 eV of energy step.

-As noted that if the density is omitted, the program will use the stochiometri_ratio and theoretical density of each element to estimage the density of the compound (layer)
+As noted that if the density is omitted, the program will use the stochiometri_ratio and theoretical density of each element to estimage the density of the compound (layer), and changing the isotope density, or isotopic coefficient will affect the layer/compound density.
+But if you provide the density, this value won't be affected by any other changes.
+If you provide the density, we suppose that you know what you are doing and that you know your component enough to make sure its density value should not be changed.

 >>> o_reso = ImagingReso.Resonance(stack = _stack, energy_min=0, energy_max=300, energy_step=10)